On this page you’ll find complete disassembly instructions for a HP Pavilion dv7.

 Pull the DVD drive to the left to disconnect it from the motherboard.

-Remove two screws securing the keyboard on the bottom of the laptop.
+Remove two screws securing the keyboard on the bottom.

 Slide the keyboard release button to the left.

 This button located in the battery compartment, on the left side from the battery connector.